rsongphon/Face_Rec_Project/README.md

     2.1 The Raspberry Pi does not have enough memory to utilize the more accurate CNN-based face detecto 2.2 limited to HOG instead except that HOG is far too slow on the Pi for real-time face detection 2.3 utilize OpenCV’s Haar cascades instead

+# Practice Specification #
+- A program is use for login staff (authentication) in companay
+- A staff stand in front of the camera to log in
+- a camera detect person from pre training network

+IDEA
+- A person can be log in one staff at a time
+- if more than 1 person appear in the frame >>> no face regcognize .
+Just detect the face
+- Regcongnize the face and send data to server to stamp time and log-in
+- Have an algorithm to seperate morning login, noon logout (or server side do this?)
+- Program can check if person is already login in the range of given time (morning login, noon logout) :
+    - Using API to get data from main server ?
+- Have a screen to show staff name , time after authentication
+- Have dataset encoding prepare in advance as a file to load (encoding using powerful computer) to reduce processing time
+- showing unknow face detect in the screen
+- (optinal) Have detect guest mode to detect unknow face and snapshot that face. use as and input for dataset to training and assign id to remember that person and have reference to detect that person later
+- If staff face have many condition (glass , hat , scar , makeup , ETC).
+We need more data for this person.
+  In this case a program must have mode to manually capture face image and send data to the server use for training later